Green Career Education through Fairy Tales and Stories

 Activities

-1. COMMUNITY CIRCLE on the topic: what do you like to do in nature? what is important in nature?
+• What do you like to do in nature?

-• Which skills of the main characters intrigued you?
+• Which skills of the characters stood out to you?

 • What jobs could they do with these skills?